Top 10 Must-Read Maritime Novels

 A creative nonfiction work based on the “1991 Perfect Storm” that hit North America between October 28 and November 4, The Perfect Storm: A True Story of Men Against the Sea qualifies as a real-life thriller.

-Written by Sebastian Junger in 1997, the book explores the impact of a massive storm that was caused by the freak meeting of two weather fronts through the story of a trawler, the Andrea Gail, and its six-man crew abroad.
-Its main component can be regarded as the perfect combination of incorporating a real-life incident with the author’s re-creation of the resultant happenings.
+Written by Sebastian Junger in 1997, the book explores the impact of a massive storm caused by the meeting of two weather fronts through the story of a trawler, the Andrea Gail, and its six-man crew.
+Its main component can be regarded as the perfect combination of incorporating a real-life incident with the author’s re-creation of the happenings.

-Sebastian Junger’s thoughts flow clearly and at no point in time would readers feel like keeping the book aside.
-Andrea Gail is immortalised in the hearts and minds of readers across the world, thanks to Mr. Junger literary contribution.
+Sebastian Junger’s thoughts flow smoothly and at no point do readers feel bored.
+Andrea Gail is immortalised in the hearts and minds of readers, thanks to Mr Junger’s literary contribution.

 The book was made into a movie of the same title in 2000 by director Wolfgang Petersen.